-The cleaning industry is a major contributor to the economy, public health, and in tax revenues, but still it faces many legislative and regulatory challenges at the federal, state, and local levels.
-How issues are addressed, such as how the U.S. might deal with labor shortages, how cleaning chemicals should be regulated, and taxes, can all impact the industry.
-Decisions made in Washington D.C. and in the 50 state capitols by lawmakers and regulators can have a huge impact on how the cleaning industry does business.
+The cleaning industry is a major contributor to the economy, public health, and tax revenues, but still it faces many legislative and regulatory challenges at the federal, state, and local levels.
+How issues are addressed, such as how the U.S. might deal with labor shortages, how cleaning chemicals should be regulated, and how goods and services should be taxed, can all impact the industry.
+Decisions made in Washington D.C. and in the 50 state capitals by lawmakers and regulators can have a huge impact on how the cleaning industry does business.

-ISSA’s advocacy efforts will mainly focus on the following policy priorities on behalf of its members:
+ISSA’s advocacy efforts are currently focused on the following policy priorities on behalf of its members:

 Amidst growing public concerns, states across the country have been increasingly looking to require the disclosure of ingredients on consumer products.